firdawse/Dining-philosophers-problem/readme.md

 ![Logs – Philosopher Eating](figures/screen1.png)

-You can also pass a different number of philosophers:
+You can also pass a different number of philosophers(bonus):

 ```bash
 sbt "runMain com.example.Main 7"